songroup/sonlab-website/index.md

 {% capture text %}

-We're a group of graduate students, data scientists, and software engineers with a passion for applied computing and advancing cancer research.
-We are looking for motivated individuals with a passion for data science and cancer research.
+We're a group of graduate students and post-docs with a passion for running molecular simulations and advancing computational algorithms.
+We are looking for motivated individuals with a passion for computational chemistry research.
 If you're interested, [please consider joining us](/join-us).

 {%
   include button.html